Editor's choice: Lendio business loans

 We asked high-dollar online lenders what they look for in a borrower.
-While providers vary, you stand a good chance of approval for $100,000 in financing if you can check off most of the boxes below:
+While providers vary, you stand a good chance of approval for $100,000 in financing if you and your business meet the following qualifications:

 Credit score requirements vary widely by lender.
 For instance, OnDeck requires a credit score of at least 750, while Fora Financial is willing to work with scores as low as 500.

 Generally the higher your credit score, the more competitive your options.
 It could be difficult to find financing of $100,000 if your score is below 670 — the minimum to qualify as good.

 |Loan terms (in years)|